Search

 When is a divorce considered international?

 An international divorce occurs when parties have different nationalities, one of them lives or works abroad, or when assets in multiple countries are involved.
-In those cases, two questions arise: which court has jurisdiction, and which national law applies to the divorce itself?
+In those cases, two questions arise: which court has jurisdiction, and which national law applies.
+Both questions are not automatically answered with “the Netherlands”.

-Within Europe, the Brussels II-ter Regulation (EU 2019/1111) determines which court has jurisdiction.
-The main rule: the court of the country where both parties had their last habitual residence, where one of them lives now, or where the respondent lives.
-Once competent, exclusive jurisdiction applies.
+Within Europe, the Brussels II-ter Regulation (EU 2019/1111), which came into effect on August 1, 2022, determines which court has jurisdiction.
+The main rule: the court of the country where both parties had their last habitual residence, where one of them still lives, or where the petitioner has lived for at least six months or a year.
+Whoever files a petition first can establish jurisdiction in a particular country—a ‘lis pendens’ rule that can be decisive in fast-paced procedural tactics.

 Mediation is suitable for divorces in which both parties can still consult with each other and are willing to reach agreements together.
-In that case, parties maintain more control over the outcome and the agreements made are usually more sustainable.
-Legal proceedings are appropriate for situations where consultation is no longer possible or opinions differ fundamentally on essential points.
+In that case, parties maintain more control over the outcome, and the agreements made are more sustainable.
+Legal proceedings are appropriate for situations where consultation is no longer possible, in the case of strongly diverging interests, or when a court decision is needed to make progress.

-In many cases, a combined approach is possible: consultation where possible, proceedings where necessary.
-Even within a mediation process, your own lawyer can provide input, for example, to legally review the draft agreements before they are signed.
-Discuss more about mediation or the choice between consultation and proceedings in an advisory meeting.
+In files where agreement cannot be reached on one subject while the other subjects can be settled mutually, we more often see a combined approach work: consultation where possible, proceedings where necessary.
+Even within a Mediation process, your own lawyer can provide input to legally review the draft agreements or to protect your position on a specific sub-topic.
+Read more about mediation in divorce.

 Practical examples